Brian R. Falk

 - Represents applicants on large projects and complicated sites in Marlborough, Worcester, and communities throughout Massachusetts.

-- Represented a national developer on zoning amendments and land use permits for a 276-unit mixed residential/commerical building.
+- Represented a national developer on land use permits for a 276-unit mixed residential/commercial building on a redevelopment site with rail trail access and affordable units.

-- Represented a regional developer to obtain an overlay zoning amendment and land use permits for a 475-unit high-end apartment community.
+- Represented a regional developer to create an overlay zoning district and obtain land use permits for a 950-unit high-end apartment community with 50% open space, nature trails, and affordable units.

-- Represented a large developer to obtain an overlay zoning amendment and land use permits for a large hospitality, entertainment, and retail center.
+- Represented a regional developer to obtain an overlay zoning amendment and land use permits for a large hospitality, entertainment, and retail center.

 - Represented a large cannabis operator to secure a special permit for a community’s first cannabis retail store.